-The evidence for Planet X, also called Planet Nine, remains circumstantial.
+So, where is Planet X?
+The evidence remains circumstantial.
 The outer reaches of the solar system are a frontier that we are only just beginning to explore.

 We can, however, confidently pass on one piece of good news from Space.com: Planet X, if it exists, has nothing to do with the so-called Nibiru cataclysm, a long-running tabloid media story about a giant planet on a supposed collision course with Earth.

 Nibiru’s origin came from a 1976 book of amateur speculation about ancient Sumerian astronomy.
 A few years later, a self-described mystic claimed that this planet — which Sumerian astronomy experts never heard of — was headed for a collision with Earth.
 That was enough to launch a hundred tabloid stories about the Nibiru cataclysm.
 But if Nibiru existed, says Space.com, it should be easily visible in a small telescope, yet no astronomer has seen any hint of it.

 Where Is Planet X?
 The Long Search for a Distant World

 The search for a Planet X is not new.
 Space.com reports that the hunt for a giant outer planet goes back more than 100 years.
 In 1930, the search led to the discovery of Pluto, which turned out to be much too small to cause the gravitational effects then attributed to Planet X.